Fundamental diagram of urban rail transit considering train-passenger interaction

 which is constant and negative; therefore, the $q$--$k$ relation is linear in a congested regime.
-Then, recalling that the linear $q$--$k$ curve passes the point $(q^*,k^*)$ with a slope of $\dif q/ \dif k$, the $q$--$k$ relation in a congested regime can be derived as
+Then, recalling that the linear $q$--$k$ curve passes the point $(q^*,k^*)$ with a slope of $\dif q/ \dif k$, the $q$--$k$ relation in a congested regime is derived as

 with

 Eqs.~\eqref{fdeq}--\eqref{critk} are constructed based on Eqs.~\eqref{apfd010}, \eqref{apfd0105}, \eqref{apfd011}, \eqref{apfd020}, and \eqref{apfd021}.